 Housing costs in Waialua are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Waialua isn’t mainly white- or blue-collar occupations dominate the local economy, Waialua is neither predominantly one nor the other.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waialua is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waialua is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Waialua who work in sales jobs (14.83%), teaching (11.87%), and office and administrative support (8.86%).